Mahdi015/Nextjs-Form-Builder/README.md

 # Dynamic Form Builder

-Easy and simple tool to create forms
+Easy and simple tool to create forms with drag and drop

 ## Demo